josgood4/CS110-Final-Project/README.md

 # CS110-Final-Project
 A chess game written in Python

-Prerequisites: \n
+Prerequisites:

-Python 2.7.12 \n
+Python 2.7.12

-PyGame 1.9.1 \n
+PyGame 1.9.1

-Run the file Chess.py \n
+Run the file Chess.py

 See the UserInstruction.pdf for more details